 There’s a helpful guideline for figuring out how much money you’ll need to retire.
 The idea is: Take you estimated annual expenses, subtract any benefit payments you’ll be receiving—from the government or your employer—and multiply that times 25.
 If you figure you’ll need $100,000 a year to maintain your lifestyle.
 And you’ll be receiving $5000 in benefits payments.
 You’ll need to save about $1 million.

 That assume a retirement age of around 65 though.
 Early retirement will mean even more aggressive saving.
 To help you figure out roughly what you need by a certain age, a retirement calculator is the tool to use.
 There are dozens of retirement calculators available for free online.
-Some of our favorites include Bankrate’s and Nerdwallet’s.
-You enter your age, income, current savings, and how much you’ll be receiving in benefits, like a 401K in the U.S. or an RRSP in Canada.
+Some of our favorites include our own Wealthsimple retirement calculator.
+You enter your age, income, current savings, and how much you’ll be receiving in benefits, like an RRSP.
 If you’re lucky enough to have a pension, you’ll need to factor that in, too.

 Start saving now